 Some of the most beautiful game reserves in South Africa are located in Kwazulu Natal, within a few hours drive of the airport.
 Coupled with the Drakensberg Mountain range and the tropical Indian Ocean coast, you have a pretty impressive list of sights to see and experience.
 When it comes to Durban however, people have mostly avoided the city as of no particular interest for the family.
 Think again.

-USkaka Marine World opened its doors in 2004 as part of a programme to revitalise the Durban beach front.
-Behind the warm waters of south beach, packed with surfers and bathers you will find a 16ha site with a marine park, restaurants, shopping precinct and water amusement world.
+USkaka Marine World opened its doors in 2004 as part of a programme to revitalise the Durban beachfront.
+Behind the warm waters of south beach, packed with surfers and bathers, you will find a 16ha site with a marine park, restaurants, shopping precinct and water amusement world.
 This is no small park; it is the 5th largest aquarium in the world.
-The marine park is designed around an artificial ship wreck.
-It is quite realistic and you really have to check yourself from time to time about whether it is a real wreck or not.
+The marine park is designed around an artificial shipwreck.
+It is quite realistic, and you have to check yourself from time to time about whether it is a real wreck or not.
 You descend into the wreck in which are built the observation tanks which contain over 10,000 marine animals with everything from black tip and ragged tooth sharks to sea horses and moray eels.

-There are of course the obligatory dolphin and and seal shows as well as penguin, shark and ray feeding at various times during the day.
+There are of course the obligatory dolphin and seal shows as well as penguin, shark and ray feeding at various times during the day.
 The water park is pretty good too with a variety of slides and pools integrated around the marine park.
-In essence, this is a really fun day out both for adults and for children of all ages so next time you are in Durban, don’t forget uShaka!
+In essence, this is an enjoyable day out both for adults and for children of all ages so next time you are in Durban, don't forget uShaka!